 But if you’re worried that doing midwifery care may not appeal forever, a career in midwifery has many other opportunities you could undertake.

 Australian and New Zealander nurses and midwives are highly valued overseas.
 Whether you want to work for the NHS in the UK or study further at the American College of nurse-midwives, there are heaps of travel opportunities for a qualified midwife.

-Areas of midwifery
+Areas of Midwifery

-Otherwise you can change your specialisation at any point as student midwives or as qualified midwives if you worry you’re going to get bored in one area.
+You can change your specialisation at any point as student midwives or as qualified midwives if you worry you’re going to get bored in one area.

 Health professionals can always choose to undertake a different qualification.
 Some midwives may choose to become obstetricians, or move away from health careers and move into something more niche.

 Some may even choose to move into maths and statistics based maternity care, reporting to the nursing and midwifery council about the suitability of hospital settings and trends in the wellness of mothers and babies.

 What Does Work Look Like for a Midwife?

 Midwives can work in a variety of different roles and locations.
 From working full-time at private hospitals caring for newborns to delivering babies in the home for mothers who want an at-home birthing experience.

 Most midwives can choose to work either part-time or full-time, although generally hours can’t be set in stone because babies come whenever they want and don’t tend to pay attention to when midwives are supposed to finish their shift!